-Chapter 14.
 Shared Storage Synchronization

 Shared storage provides an efficient means for communication between two or more concurrently running threads.
-This chapter discusses a number of issues that are related to shared storage.
+This topic discusses a number of issues that are related to shared storage.
 The primary focus is on data synchronization problems that can arise when accessing shared storage, and how to overcome them.